 But I still liked to bite.
-Subway, Carbonara and Buttered Chicken.
+Bite Subway, bite Carbonara and bite Buttered Chicken.

 Lifting my rolls around my ribs to lie on the couch and being 3-5 sizes over my actual waist size was the kicker.
 That and realising I couldn’t chase my kids down.
 I didn’t have the stamina to carry them to the car.
 Oli would need me to carry him, maybe for life.